Gordon 24ORCH

 If ever I loved Thee, my Jesus, ’tis now.

 If you have access to a printer that can print both sides of an 11x17 sheet, you can create a four-page booklet of the choir part.
 Fold the front (pages 4 and 1) over the inside spread (pages 2 and 3).
-A file for this as well as single 8½ x 11 sheets are included.
+We have provided a file formatted for this, as well as single 8½ x 11 sheets.

 2 Flutes